badger-cash/badger-components-react/src/components/InvoiceTimer/README.md

-# Invoice Timer
+# PriceDisplay

-Show a countdown timer on BIP070 Invoices
+Show a price display item in fiat, BCH, or SLP.

 Used in BadgerBadge and BadgerButton.
 Useful tool when building custom Badger integrations.